mr-segfault/awesome-static-analysis/README.md

 * [Hound CI](https://houndci.com/) - Comments on style violations in GitHub pull requests.
 Supports Coffeescript, Go, HAML, JavaScript, Ruby, SCSS and Swift.
 * [imhotep](https://github.com/justinabrahms/imhotep) - Comment on commits coming into your repository and check for syntactic errors and general lint warnings.
 * [Infer](https://github.com/facebook/infer) - A static analyzer for Java, C and Objective-C
-* [oclint](https://github.com/oclint/oclint) - A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C
 * [pfff](https://github.com/facebook/pfff) - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages
 * [PMD](https://pmd.github.io/) - A source code analyzer for Java, Javascript, PLSQL, XML, XSL and others
 * [Pronto](https://github.com/prontolabs/pronto) - Quick automated code review of your changes.
 Supports more than 40 runners for various languages, including Clang, Elixir, JavaSCript, PHP, Ruby and more